The Do’s and Don’ts – Employment Application Process

 Written by a Work From Home HR Recruiter

 READ THE JOB DESCRIPTION.
-This is probably the biggest mistakes someone can make.
+This is probably the biggest mistake someone can make.
 If you are applying for a job, before even thinking about filling out an application you need to know exactly what would be required of you, the hours, salary…etc. A common mistake candidates make is skimming over a job description and then contacting the hiring manager asking questions that are directly in the information they’ve supplied.
-Hiring managers have many other applications to screen, emails to answer, other candidates to contact while also interviewing and doing background checks.
+Hiring managers have many other applications to screen, emails to answer, and other candidates to contact while also interviewing and doing background checks.

 DO YOUR HOMEWORK.
 Research.
-Research the job, the company, the salary, competition, expectations, find online reviews…basically find out anything that may be useful in the interview.
-Many recruiters start the interview off first thing by asking what a candidate already knows about the company and then asks why they want to work there and may ask how previous companies/jobs compare.
+Research the job, the company, the salary, competition, expectations, find online reviews…basically, find out anything that may be useful in the interview.
+Many recruiters start the interview off first thing by asking what a candidate already knows about the company and then ask why they want to work there and may ask how previous companies/jobs compare.
 Without doing any research on the company/job you may just come up with generic answers by listing off your strengths or what you’ve done in the past roles (which may not even relate to the job you’re interviewing for.)
 Going into an interview before doing your homework is like taking an exam for a class you’ve never even attended.

 FILL OUT AS MUCH INFORMATION AS YOU CAN.
-Whether you’re highly qualified for the job you’re apply for or not, giving as much information possible is key.
+Whether you’re highly qualified for the job you’re applying for or not, giving as much information as possible is key.
 Maybe your title was “store associate” at the last company you worked for but you took on many other tasks and your role included managerial duties.
 Or you were a key holder and trained new employees.
 If the application asks for your previous job responsibilities, this is your chance to show your strengths and any additional tasks that you were assigned above the typical store “Associate.”

-EXPLAIN GAPS OF EMPLOYMENT.
+EXPLAIN GAPS IN EMPLOYMENT.
 Here is another common mistake that can keep you from getting a job.
 It is important that with any gaps a candidate has in their employment history that they make note as to why they were unemployed.
-It could be that they just took time off to finish school, or to stay at home with their first child, take care of an elderly parent…etc. but it nothing is clarified the hiring manager is able to assume anything as to why there are gaps in employment history.
+It could be that they just took time off to finish school, or to stay at home with their first child, take care of an elderly parent…etc. but if nothing is clarified the hiring manager is able to assume anything as to why there are gaps in employment history.
 Filling out an application doesn’t guarantee an interview so if a candidate chooses not to disclose any pertinent information during the application process, there may not be an opportunity to explain later.

 DO NOT ASK UNNECESSARY QUESTIONS.
 That may sound bad, I’m sorry but if you’ve ever heard “no question is a dumb question” it most likely didn’t come from a recruiter or hiring manager.
 DO NOT ask questions that you can easily acquire yourself.
 For instance, if the pay starts out at your State’s minimum wage, and you KNOW that the job starts out at minimum wage, don’t ask them what your State’s minimum wage is.
 You can easily find that out yourself, google it.
 This also goes hand in hand with reading the job description.
-Again, asking questions that is laid out in job description is not going to look good.
+Again, asking questions that are laid out in the job description is not going to look good.
 Read EVERYTHING that is given to you.
 It is very frustrating for a hiring manager to take the time to answer questions that have already been answered.
 Just last week, a Recruiter friend of mine and I were talking on the phone when I heard her let out a deep breath (sound of frustration).
 When I asked her what was going on she said that she got an email from a candidate who asked her a question that she had JUST answered in an email.
 She said that this candidate had emailed her a long list of questions and when she replied most of the answers were all at the very end of the email, so she’s assuming that the candidate didn’t even read the entire email before replying again and asking more questions.
-This can lead a hiring manager to assume that you cannot follow directions, that you are impatient and that you do not respect their time and energy.
+This can lead a hiring manager to assume that you cannot follow directions, that you are impatient, and that you do not respect their time and energy.

-Let me be clear by saying that there is a difference between asking for “clarification” about something they’ve previously answered for you and asking something specific that has already been answered or has been outlined in the job description.
+Let me be clear by saying that there is a difference between asking for “clarification” about something they’ve previously answered for you and asking for something specific that has already been answered or has been outlined in the job description.
 Here are some scenarios: